codophilic/Learn-ReactJS/About.md

 export default TextFilters;
 ```

 - **In class-based components, state is typically initialized in the constructor.
-You define `state` as an object where each property represents a piece of state the component will manage**.
+You define `state` as an object where each property represents a piece of state the component will manage and `your state will always be an object unlike in function component we can defined boolean, int etc..`**.
 For example:

 ```
 constructor(props) {